jccardonar/pmacct_documents/pmacct_flow_augmentation_process.md

 Questions: Where is BMP here?
 Can the procedure differ from src and dst?

 # Network scenarios
-Let us discuss different network/monitoring scenarios base on the information of the previous sections:
+Let us discuss different network/monitoring scenarios base on the information of the previous sections.

 ## Multiple BGP paths received in the collector
-BMP and BGP using the ADD-PATH capability can announce all available paths for a specific prefix.
-However, the protocols still do not have the capability of signaling the paths installed in the FIB to forward packets.
+BMP and BGP, using the ADD-PATH capability, can announce multiple paths for a specific prefix.
+However, the protocols still do not have the capability of signaling the paths installed in the FIB.
 Even in the case in which a single path is used for forwarding, announcing multiple paths to pmacct will make the result ambigous.
 It is recommended to only announce single paths if relying on BGP to populate BGP fields.

 ## Prefix forwarded using multiple BGP paths
 In general, Networks with a heavy use of load balancing across BGP paths should rely on flow protocols populating BGP fields for correct accounting.
 BGP and BMP do not contain the mechanims to signal which BGP paths are used for forwarding.
-Even if future modifications of these protocols could signal the paths used for forwarding, allowing pmacct to add them all to the flow output, one would need to simulate the hashing algorithm of the router to infer the balancing.
+Even if future modifications of these protocols could signal the paths used for forwarding, allowing pmacct to add them all to the flow output, one would need to simulate the hashing algorithm of the router to infer the balancing among the paths.

 ## Using RRs to obtain BGP data
 It is recommended to establish BGP sessions from every router exporting netflow.
 Some networks might want to reduce the number of BGP sessions by establishing them from their RR.
 To allow this, the bgp_agent_map could be used to link the edge routers to the RRs.
 This setup would work only if each edge router is mapped to a RR that would choose the same paths as the edge router.